Judge denies Elon Musk's bid to move lawsuit against $1M giveaway to federal court

 Musk's political organization, which aims to boost Donald Trump's presidential campaign, has organized the sweepstakes as a way of encouraging people to be registered voters in key battleground states.

 With just days to go until Tuesday's presidential election, the case now returns to Judge Angelo Foglietta, who held a brief hearing Thursday in a courtroom at Philadelphia City Hall.
-No further hearings were immediately scheduled.
+A new hearing has been scheduled for Monday morning.

 U.S. District Judge Gerald J. Pappert, a Republican former Pennsylvania attorney general appointed to the federal bench by President Barack Obama, issued Friday's ruling.